-6.7.16 PDBASE Object Report
+6.7.16.
+PDBASE Object Report

 The PDBASE Object Report reports the definition of a PDBASE object.
 It does not report on the definitions of the PFILE assigned to the PDBASE.
 If you want a complete schema definition, use the Database Definition Report instead.
-See the "Database Definition Report" section in Chapter 6.
+See Section 6.7.18, "Database Definition Report" [6-24].
+Follow these steps to print the report:

-- 1. From the Progress Database Object Menu, choose Reports.
+- 1. From the PROGRESS Database Object Menu, choose Reports.
 The More Menu appears.

 - 2. Select the PDBASE Object Report.

 - 3. Complete the print fields and press GO.

-6.7.17 Changing Local Table Name
+6.7.17.
+Changing Local Table Name

-The local table name is the name of the table seen in the Progress database.
+The local table name is the name of the table seen in the PROGRESS database.
 When you assign a PFILE object to a PDBASE object to create a table, you specify the local table name.
 The name of the PFILE object is supplied by default but does not have to be the same as the local table name.
 The PDBASE object must be WIP under your current task to change a local table name.